-Therefore, as long as she left the family home to her children, an estate of £1 million would not attract any inheritance tax.
+Therefore, as long as they left the family home to their children, an estate of £1 million would not attract any IHT.

-If the allowance had increased to £150,000 before the second spouse or civil partner's death, they would be entitled 100% of the increased allowance.
-Conversely, if 50% of the RNRB had been used, this would equate to a transfer of 50% of the current allowance; £75,000 in this instance.
+If the allowance had increased to £150,000 before the second spouse or civil partner's death, they would be entitled to 100% of the increased allowance.
+Conversely, if 50% of the RNRB had been used, this would equate to a transfer of 50% of the current allowance, £75,000 in this instance.